About the Olympus OM-D E-M1 Mark II (no lens included)

 A next-level Micro Four Thirds camera

-The top-of-the-line Olympus OM-D E-M1 Mark II is a compact, high-powered workhorse with plenty of pro-level features.
+The Olympus OM-D E-M1 Mark II is a compact, high-powered workhorse with plenty of pro-level features.
 For all the control it offers, it's still not too complicated for beginners or advanced amateurs.
 Its lightweight, weatherproof frame makes it easy to take along anywhere, and it has the speed and image quality to handle even the most challenging shooting situations.

 Built for speed

 The OM-D EM-1 Mark II is designed to react quickly to changing scenes.
 In continuous shooting mode, you get a stream of high-resolution pictures at an astounding 18 frames per second.
 The camera's F.A.S.T.
 (Frequency Acceleration Sensor Technology) 121-point autofocus system locks onto your subject practically instantaneously.
 AF tracking keeps moving subjects in sharp focus as they change position in the frame.

 This is the first Olympus camera to offer 4K video capabilities.
 The OM-D E-M1 Mark II records 4K movies at rates of up to 30 frames per second.
 Two HDMI output modes add flexibility to video recording.
 Monitor Mode lets you use an external display, and Recording Mode lets you record to an external recorder.